Oliver Sacks Fudged Facts. Does That Bother Me?

 Each of us, Sacks reminds us, is unique and constantly changing in ways that resist scientific analysis and generalization; our idiosyncrasies and mutability, far from being extraneous, are essential to our humanity.
 This insight, this anti-theory, has philosophical, ethical, political and spiritual as well as scientific implications.

-Sacks’ work inspired my 2018 book Mind-Body Problems, which argues that each of us struggles with our own mind-body problems, for which there can be no single solution.
+Sacks’ work inspired my 2018 book Mind-Body Problems, which argues that each of us struggles with our own mind-body problems, for which there can be no single, universal solution.
 I defend this thesis by telling the stories of nine mind-body explorers tormented by schizophrenia, bipolar disorder, a brain tumor, sexual confusion, loss of religious faith, alcoholism and grief at the death of a child.

 Yeah, I’m skeptical of case histories, but I resort to them, too.